 Programs begin on the first and third Monday of each month and participants may choose to spend a minimum of 2 weeks, up to a maximum of 24 week.
 All participants fly into the La Aurora International Airport (GUA) in order to be picked up and transported to the accommodation, unless alternative arrangements for an overland arrival have been made.
 Orientation is given by our local hosts at their offices in Santa Lucia Milpas Altas and covers important details concerning introductions, support, culture, customs, safety, rules and expectations, things to see and do, and more.

-All program participants are hosted in various homestay accommodations, in close proximity to the project placement.
-There are usually 1 - 2 bedrooms in most home-stays and everyone has their own bedroom (unless special requests are made in advance to share).
+All interns in Guatemala are accommodated in various homestay accommodations.
+Interns are matched to an appropriate host family, taking into consideration convenient proximity to their internship placement.
+Typical host families in Guatemala usually comprise of two parents and children or a single parent with children (the ages of a host family’s children can range from young and still living at home, to adults living independently).
+There are usually 1 - 2 bedrooms in most home-stays and everyone has their own bedroom (unless special requests are made in advance to share with a friend or partner).
 Bathrooms are shared.
 Living is comfortable and home-stays offer electricity, running water and western bathrooms.
-However, it’s important to note that showers can be low pressure and unheated/tepid.
-WiFi is provided in some of the home-stays but it is not available in all accommodation and is not guaranteed.
+However, showers can be low pressure and unheated/tepid.
+WiFi is provided in most of the home-stays but it is important to note that it is not guaranteed.

 Internships in Guatemala include two meals per day, served at the home stay.
 A typical Guatemalan breakfast is provided and consists of bread, spreads, fruit and eggs accompanied with tea or coffee.
 Dinner commonly consists of meat (often chicken), soups, pastas, starches and vegetables.
 Please be sure to let us know of any specific dietary requirements that you have in advance, so that we may ensure your hosts are aware and make recommendations accordingly.